mlm-games/twrp_galaxy_m02s/README.md

 ## Troubleshooting

-If you are not able to get it to load to twrp, flash another vbmeta.img instead of the google's null vbmeta.img
+If you are not able to get it to load to twrp, flash any disabled vbmeta.img for the device instead of the google's null vbmeta.img

 Stock files (recovery.img.lz4, dtbo.img, boot.img): https://github.com/mlm-games/twrp_galaxy_m02s/releases/tag/v3.7.1-0.2